-USD 50m, USD 44m and EUR 22m of fixed to fixed cross-currency interest rate swaps were transacted to convert principal and interest cash flows on the USD 50m, USD 44m and EUR 22m debt maturing in 2024, 2031 and 2033 respectively, to sterling.
-Quadgas Finance Plc has transacted equal and opposite internal fixed to fixed cross-currency interest rate swaps with its immediate parent company Quadgas MidCo Limited, and its net exposure is therefore £Nil and so hedge accounting is not applied.
+USD 50m, USD 44m and EUR 22m of fixed to fixed cross-currency interest rate swaps were transacted to convert principal and interest cash flows on the USD 50m, USD 44m and EUR 22m debt maturing in 2024, 2031 and 2033 respectively, to sterling. £200m RPI/CPI basis swaps maturing in 2033 were transacted in the year.
+Quadgas Finance Plc has transacted equal and opposite internal fixed to fixed cross-currency interest rate swaps and internal RPI/CPI basis swaps with its immediate parent company Quadgas MidCo Limited, and its net exposure is therefore £Nil and so hedge accounting is not applied.

-For each class of derivative the notional contract amounts\ are as follows:
+For each class of derivative the notional contract amounts are as follows: